igao94/MovieBooker/README.md

 # 🎬 MovieBooker Web API

-This is an ASP.NET Core 8.0 Web API application for managing cinema showtimes, seat reservations, and user accounts.
+This is an ASP.NET Core 8.0 Web API application built using **Clean Architecture** for managing cinema showtimes, seat reservations, and user accounts.
 The app allows user registration, movie browsing, seat booking, and integration with Stripe for payments.
 It's preconfigured with an In-Memory database for easy testing but can easily be switched to SQL Server.